w0rm/elm-pool/README.md

 ## Developing with nix flakes

-To activate flakes, include `experimental-features = nix-command flakes` in `~/.config/nix/nix.conf` (create this file if it doesn't exist).
+We are using the nix package manager, that can be installed following [these instructions](https://nixos.org/download.html).
+To activate the flakes feature, include `experimental-features = nix-command flakes` in `~/.config/nix/nix.conf` (create this file if it doesn't exist).

-Then, run `nix develop`.
+Then, run `nix develop` from the project root.
 This will give you development environment with `elm`, so you can run:

 ```bash
 elm reactor